-The Master of Arts in Health Education Program at JFK University combines over 30 years of experience with a firm grounding in a holistic perspective.
+The Masters Degree in Holistic Health Program at JFK University combines over 30 years of experience with a firm grounding in a holistic perspective.

-This Master's offers a highly applied program in which students:
+This Holistic Health Education Degree offers a highly applied program in which students:

-- Learn - studying the theory behind health education and nutritional approaches and models
+- Learn - studying the theory behind holistic health education and nutritional approaches and models

 - Do - applying that theory by engaging in experiential learning in the classroom